 If less than 10% of PCs are actually doing professional, precise, complex creation, what are the other 90% being used for, if not creation?

 Well, they do email, and the web.
 Some of the consumer ones also play games - there are over 125m 90-day active Steam accounts (which would be under 20% of consumer PCs - one could look at this as an analogue of the professional creation app users, except that there's probably a substantial overlap in the two sets).
 They do Facebook and buy groceries.
 The corporate ones perhaps do accounts payable and customer support, and SAP or Salesforce or Success Factors or dozens of other vertical business process applications.
 Many of those applications will still be around in a decade or two (if they’ve not been replaced by machine learning) - they might move to SaaS web apps if they're not there already, and might be accessed on Chromebooks or Android tablets or iPads or just on $250 Windows boxes, but it doesn’t really matter.
-They don't need a filing clerk and they don't need a 'precision pointer', a complex multi-window interface and all the other things that separate ‘real computers’ from the new generation, any more than email or a web browser do.
+They don't need a (user-accessible) file system and they don't need a 'precision pointer', a complex multi-window interface and all the other things that separate ‘real computers’ from the new generation, any more than email or a web browser do.
 Quite a lot of them just need a Gmail box.
 They probably need a biggish screen and perhaps a keyboard, but that’s not what makes a ‘PC’.

 Conversely, what is being done on ‘phones’ - or rather, on these small touch-screen computers that we all carry around with us?
 We write - people have been writing more on phones than on PCs since the days of SMS - and we share, take pictures, create videos, play games and talk to our friends.
 That is, we do most of things that those 90% of PCs are used for, but we also do everything that you can do with a touch screen and internet-connected image sensor, and GPS, and all the other things a PC doesn't have, plus everything you can do with all of the billions of app downloads.